ngocuong0105/dendron-wiki/vault/engineering.algorithms.Data Structures.md

 ## Minimum Stack / Minimum Queue
 - monotonic queue, [p1](https://leetcode.com/problems/constrained-subsequence-sum/), the cnt variable below defines the enqueue priority, can have different priority implementations, e.g in max sliding window [problem](https://leetcode.com/problems/sliding-window-maximum/) it would be the index of the element

+Queue solves sliding window minimum problem, which means that we should report the smallest value inside each window.

+Stack solves next nearest element problem
 <details>
 <summary> <b>CODE</b> </summary>